 - Wrap the decorative net around the waist and secure it with wire or safety pins

-Remove from body and place paper under netting.
+- Remove from body and place paper under netting

-Use hot glue to apply the shells onto the netting.
+- Use hot glue to apply the shells onto the netting

 For the wig:

-Once you get your wig (we got ours from here), you will need to trim it to your desired length and fullness (as this one is REALLY long and unshapened).
+Once you get your wig (we got ours from here), you will need to trim it to your desired length and fullness (as this one is REALLY long and unshapen).
 Just get out your handy scissors and go to town!

 Venus!
 The epitome of natural beauty!
 I wanted her (and your!) own natural beauty to shine out, so go for minimal foundation.
-Instead, spread a BB cream or tinted moisturized across your whole face for a healthy glow.
+Instead, spread a BB cream or tinted moisturizer across your whole face for a healthy glow.
 Use just small bits of concealer under the eyes, around the nose, and on any blemishes.

 Define those eyebrows subtly with the ELF eyebrow kit (get it here).
-I love ELF! so cheap and easy.
+I love ELF!
+So cheap and easy.

-Find a peachy nude lipliner– I like Revlon colorstay in rose (get it here)– to lightly fill in the lips.
+Find a peachy nude lipliner– I like Revlon colorstay in Rose (get it here)– to lightly fill in the lips.
 I like to line, then smudge inward so you get just a little color, and add on a shiny clear chapstick for the fresh natural lips.